RENTAL ASSISTANCE

 HOPES CENTER DOES NOT HAVE RENTAL ASSISTANCE / SECURITY DEPOSITS

-To the best of our knowledge there is very little rental and security deposit assistance currently available (2024).
+To the best of our knowledge there is almost no emergency rental and security deposit assistance currently available in Racine (Summer 2025).

 • Salvation Army, 1901 Washington Ave (262) 632-3147: Rental Assistance is not currently available from Salvation Army.
-They may have rental assistance again sometime in summer 2024.
+They do not expect to have additional funds for rental assistance in 2024.

-• HOPES Center of Racine: HOPES Center does not have emergency rental assistance available.
+• HOPES Center of Racine: HOPES Center does not have emergency rental assistance / security deposit assistance available.

 • Racine Kenosha Community Action Agency: Community Action no longer has WERA Vouchers (Wisconsin Emergency Rental Assistance) available and does not currently have rental assistance.